burnskp/notes.nvim/README.md

 - notesDir - path to notes
 - projectNotesDir - path to project notes
+- git:
+  - auto_commit - commit the note on write
+  - auto_push = push the commit automatically
+  - commit_message - message to use for the commit
 - mappings:
   - createNote - mapping used to create a new note